Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 - Credit Line: Under this arrangement, you partner with a Buy Now, Pay Later company that provides consumer financing through lines of credit.
 The financing company pays you for the transactions upfront (suitable for businesses that don’t purchase products on credit).

 - Self-Managed Installments: Instead of partnering with third-party companies, you can also do self-managed installments.
-This option is suitable for eCommerce businesses that have the resources to run a self-managed program and purchase products from suppliers on credit.
+This payment option is suitable for eCommerce businesses that have the resources to run a self-managed program and purchase products from suppliers on credit.

 Marketing will help attract and convert new customers.
 But retaining existing ones by delivering them amazing shopper experiences falls on your customer service team.